fvelosa/covid-science-11ty/about/index.md

 title: About Me
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About ME
-  order: 3
+  order: 4
 ---

-I am a person that writes stuff.